WorldOregon presents the 2023 International Speaker Series

 WorldOregon’s International Speaker Series is one of the nation’s premier platforms for international affairs.
 For more than two decades, the series has put you in the room with the global leaders, visionaries, and inspiring voices that are changing our world.

-The 2023 International Speaker Series continues this fall, shining the spotlight on bold voices addressing human rights, political and cultural polarization, and movements toward a more peaceful, inclusive, and prosperous future.
+The 2023 International Speaker Series concludes its spotlight on bold voices addressing human rights, political and cultural polarization, and movements toward a more peaceful, inclusive, and prosperous future.

 ABOUT THE SPEAKER